 Official scores are required for consideration into specific programs.
 Request that Educational Testing Service (ETS) send your GMAT or GRE scores, if applicable.
 Embry-Riddle's school code is 5190.

 A student whose attendance at the University is interrupted is required to apply for re-admission.
-You are considered a returning student if you have enrolled at another institution without prior written approval, fail to enroll in at least one Embry-Riddle course within a two calendar-year period, or have been suspended from the University.
+You are considered a returning student if you have enrolled at another institution without prior written approval, or fail to enroll in at least one Embry-Riddle course within a two calendar-year period.

 When applying for readmission, returning students must email email@example.com to determine what documents must be submitted in order to be considered for re-admission to a specific program.